race-against-ai/ngitl_micro_manager/README.md

 ## Setup environment

-To setup a development environment and install all requirements run the following commands (example for windows):
+To set up a development environment and install all requirements run the following commands (example for windows):

     python -m venv venv
     venv/Scripts/activate